Despite Trump tweet, Ford says it won’t make hatchback in US

-WASHINGTON — Ford says it won’t be moving production of a hatchback vehicle to the United States from China — despite President Donald Trump’s claim that his taxes on Chinese imports mean the Focus Active can be built in America.
+WASHINGTON — Ford won’t be moving production of a hatchback wagon to the United States from China — despite President Donald Trump’s claim Sunday that his taxes on Chinese imports mean the Focus Active can be built in America.

 Citing Trump’s new tariffs, Ford on Aug.
 31 said it was dropping plans to ship the Focus Active from China to America.